kosli-dev/cli/docs.kosli.com/content/tutorials/following_a_git_commit_to_runtime_environments/_index.md

          SHA256: d8440b94f7f9174c180324ceafd4148360d9d7c916be2b910f132c58b8a943ae
 ```

-We see that in this snapshot, the `runner:16d9990` artifact is indeed running with 3 replicas.
+You see in this snapshot, the `runner:16d9990` artifact is indeed running with 3 replicas.
-We have proof the git commit has worked.
+You have proof the git commit has worked.

 {{< hint info >}}
 ## Blue-green deployment
 There were *two* versions of `runner` at this point in time!
 The first, with three replicas (to fix the problem), but also a second (from commit `85d83c6`) with only one replica.

-This is because we are in the middle of a **blue-green deployment**.
+You are seeing a **blue-green deployment** happening;
 `runner:85d83c6` is about to be stopped, it will not be reported in
 snapshot `aws-prod#66`.
 {{< /hint >}}